marp-team/marp-cli/README.md

 marp slide-deck.md -o title-slide@2x.png --image-scale 2
 ```

-> :information_source: `--image-scale` is not affect to the actual size of presentation.
+> [!TIP]
 >
+> `--image-scale` is not affect to the actual size of presentation.
+>
-> It is also available for PPTX conversion.
-By default, Marp CLI will use `2` as the default scale factor in PPTX to suppress deterioration of slide rendering in full-screen presentation.
+> The scale factor is also available for PPTX conversion.
+By default, Marp CLI will use `2` as the default scale factor in PPTX, to suppress deterioration of slide rendering in full-screen presentation.

 ### Export presenter notes (`--notes`)